Silicrex/PokemonBreedingSimulator/README.md

 (connections connect species which share an egg group)

 - You start with +2 egg group coverage.
 Each new species gives you +1 (there are no unnecessary intermediaries to fill in connections).
-- Each egg group's Pokemon has the lowest hatch time for its egg group (aside from when it's 2nd-fastest and the 1st-fastest was used for a different egg group connection already; ie Togepi is the fastest hatch for both Fairy and Flying, but Togepi is used for Fairy and Swablu (who is 2nd-fastest for Flying) is used for Flying).
+- Each egg group's Pokemon has the lowest hatch time for its egg group (aside from when it's 2nd-fastest and the 1st-fastest was used for a different egg group connection already; ie Togepi is the fastest hatch for both Fairy and Flying, but Togepi is used for Fairy, and Swablu (who is 2nd-fastest for Flying) is used for Flying).
-- Gender ratio was converted into terms of overall hatch time to be compared
+- Gender ratio was converted into terms of overall hatch time to be compared.
+See chart below for more on that.
+- For your starting point, you want to start off with whatever is the easiest, as the first 6IV is the most difficult.
+The amount of breeds you need to do and required egg cycles for hatching that species multiply together for overall cost, so you want to minimize what is being multiplied here.
 - Five things to note:
   1. Of course, this comes down to RNG.
 You could get lucky or unlucky.
 What using an optimal route means is *on average* it's the fastest, so it's the best you can do.
 Same goes for all figures mentioned on this page.
 There can very much be high variance on an individual level.
-  2. Pokemon with a high male ratio (Togepi and Charmander are 87.5% male) are harder to start off, but are faster in the long-term (avoids the pain of rolling female 6IVs half the time).
+  2. Pokemon with a high male ratio (Togepi and Charmander are 87.5% male) are harder to start off, but are faster in the long-term (on average avoids the pain of rolling female 6IVs half the time).
   3. Togepi needs to be evolved to breed, and it's a friendship evo (will evolve the next time it levels up if the Friendship stat is at least a certain value).
 Prepare any friendship berries (the ones which lower EVs but raise friendship; Pomeg Berry, Kelpsy Berry, Qualot Berry, Hondew Berry, Grepa Berry, and/or Tamato Berry).
 It only